Ultrafast Frustration-Breaking and Magnetophononic Driving of Singlet Excitations in a Quantum Magnet: Dependence on polarity of the TH z pump field

 \section{Dependence on polarity of the TH\lowercase{z} pump field}

-As Fig.~4(b) of the main text shows, the amplitude of the phonon-driven TBS excitation is proportional to the square of the driving electric field of the THz pump pulse.
+As Fig.~\ref{uqmf4}(b) shows, the amplitude of the phonon-driven TBS excitation is proportional to the square of the driving electric field of the THz pump pulse.
 A further important test of our observations and modelling is therefore to invert the polarity of this field, as represented in Fig.~\ref{uqmfs4}(a).
-To implement this sign inversion experimentally, we rotate the crystal for THz generation by 180$^\circ$ and compare the driven dynamics of the polarization-rotation signals.
+To implement this sign-inversion experimentally, we rotate the crystal for THz generation by 180$^\circ$ and compare the driven dynamics of the polarization-rotation signals.
 The results in the time domain are shown in Figs.~\ref{uqmfs4}(b-e).
 Because the $E$-symmetric (IR-active) phonon modes are excited directly, the carrier-envelope phase of the THz pump is imprinted onto them and Figs.~\ref{uqmfs4}(c-d) confirm a phase shift of 180$^\circ$.

 By contrast, the dynamics of the TBS [Fig.~\ref{uqmfs4}(b)] are invariant on changing the electric-field polarity, fully consistent with a quadratic driving mechanism.
-The dynamics of the Raman-active phonon at 11.6 THz, presented in Sec.~S3, are similarly insensitive to the change of polarity [Fig.~\ref{uqmfs4}(e)], as expected of a sum-frequency process.
+The dynamics of the Raman-active phonon at 11.6 THz, presented in App.~C, are similarly insensitive to the change of polarity [Fig.~\ref{uqmfs4}(e)], as expected of a sum-frequency process.
 We note that perfect inversion of the IR phonon signals, and perfect overlap of the TBS and Raman phonon signals, are actually obtained for a time shift of $-20$ fs in the $E^{(-)}$ signal.
 This can be attributed to the fact that rotation of the THz generation crystal may produce a small time-delay in the event of an inhomogeneity in its thickness (20 fs corresponds to approximately 6 $\mu$m in vacuum).